EyalPorat/Navigation-Kalman/README.md

 # Navigation-Kalman
-An implementation of an asynchronous navigation Kalman filter, fusing GNSS data with accelerations to predict position and velocity, on a single axis.
+An implementation of an asynchronous navigation Kalman filter, fusing low frequency GNSS data with high frequency accelerations to predict position and velocity.
-The filter is used to predict higher frequency data off of raw GNSS readings using an IMU, for real-time control systems.
-U_hat holds the predicted values of the filter (position, velocity).

-Filter outputs generated on an RC aircraft, showing the smoothing of the filter:
+Filter output (green) and raw GNSS position (yellow). generated in flight on an RC aircraft:
 ![Filter outputs generated on an RC aircraft, showing the smoothing of the filter](https://github.com/EyalPorat/Navigation-Kalman/blob/main/Filter%20Test.jpeg)

-**Examples**
+**Examples:**

 To create a simple filter object:
 ```